 America’s Best Idea — our national parks — is even better when admission is free!
 Mark your calendar now for entrance fee-free dates for the coming year.
 On these dates, FREE entrance is available to 133 National Parks across the country that normally charge a fee.
 During the fee-free days, the parks waive entrance fees, commercial tour fees and transportation entrance fees.
 Other fees such as reservations, camping, tours, concessions and fees collected by third parties are not included in this promotion.

-Especially for Kids.
-At participating National Parks, kids can participate in the Junior Ranger program.
+April 21 is also National Junior Ranger Day.
+On this day kids can take part in the Junior Ranger program.
 Participating parks provide a FREE booklet that describes all sorts of age-appropriate activities in the park.
 When they’ve completed the tasks, they are awarded an official Junior Ranger badge.

 Find a Park by going to the National Park Service website and using the search tool or interactive map.
 You can search for parks in your state or parks that feature activities you like, such as camping, fishing or hiking, as well as educational programs and historic sites.

 If you’d like to keep up with the latest deals, discounts and free events happening around Charm City, be sure to sign up for the Baltimore on the Cheap Newsletter.

 Other articles you may like:

 - Patterson Park — Free Fun for Families

 - Free museum admission with Museums on Us

 - Visit Edgar Allen Poe’s Final Resting Place in Baltimore